SK360/ERM-Control-Box/README.md

 https://github.com/thomasfredericks/Bounce2

 When the board is powered on it is "ready", the green light will illuminate.
 ERM will poll /started for "Not Started" to change to "Started" and start the room timer.
 Upon room start in ERM it will call /confirmstart which will illuiminate the Red LED to confirm to gamemaster that room has indeed started.

+When time expires in ERM it will call /gamefailed which will blink the RED led confirming to gamemaster that the room has run out of time and failed.\

+When Win button is pressed, "Not Won" on /won will change to "Won" and ERM will complete the room.
+Yellow LED Illuminates.